-- The city lacks sufficient space, especially for industrial or commercial purposes. - The Grants has wanted to come to the city several times.
+- The city lacks sufficient space, especially for industrial or commercial purposes. - The Grants have asked several times to be annexed into the city.

 Annexation Requirements

 - Specific conditions under which a Utah municipality can initiate annexation: - Land requires municipal utilities. - Deborah Herron mentioned a change in the rule about having an island of city property, stating that it no longer has to be connected.